os-threat/Stix-ORM/docs/_orig.md

 An image of these concepts is shown below.
 ![](img/Library_overview.png)

+## Stix ORM has an Apache 2 Client, and an AGPL3 Server
+The OS-Threat Stix-ORM Library is split into two repos:
+1. The object definitions and documents ("the client") as a github sub module under an Apache 2 license
+2. The ORM (Object Role Modelling) code and associated libraries ("the server") under an AGPL3 license

+This intentional splitting of the code base enables users to freely modify objects, or create their own objects and extensions, without any license restriction.
+Ideally, users make their own documentation for these customisations as well.

+It is not exected that users will ever want to or need to customise the ORM code, although they are fully able to do so under the open source license.
+In short, this arrangement enables all users to make ad-hoc changes as required without cany concern about copy left licensing.

 ## What are the Benefits?
 [TypeDB is without a doubt, the most powerful datastore for cybersecurity](typedb_benefits.md), because: